jupyter/docker-stacks/docs/using/common.md

 docker run -d -p 8888:8888 jupyter/base-notebook start-notebook.sh --NotebookApp.base_url=/some/path
 ```

-## Docker Options
+## Docker Environment Variable Options

-You may instruct the `start-notebook.sh` script to customize the container environment before launching
+Several configurable environment variables exist that allow for customizing the container environment before
-the notebook server.
+launching the notebook server.
+These environment variables are configured by passing arguments to the
-You do so by passing arguments to the `docker run` command.
+`docker run` command.

-- `-e NB_USER=jovyan` - Instructs the startup script to change the default container username from `jovyan` to the provided value.
+- `-e NB_USER=<username>` - Instructs the startup script to change the default container username from `jovyan` to the provided value.
   Causes the script to rename the `jovyan` user home folder.
   For this option to take effect, you must run the container with `--user root`, set the working directory `-w /home/${NB_USER}` and set the environment variable `-e CHOWN_HOME=yes` (see below for detail).
   This feature is useful when mounting host volumes with specific home folder.
+  Example usage:
 - `-e NB_UID=1000` - Instructs the startup script to switch the numeric user ID of `${NB_USER}` to the given value.
   This feature is useful when mounting host volumes with specific owner permissions.
   For this option to take effect, you must run the container with `--user root`.